All Collections

 How to Grant Users Access to Ardoq Discover

-How to Enable The Discover Privilege on a User Role
+How to Enable the Access Discover Privilege on a User Role

-Enable the Discover privilege on a user role when you wish to grant users with a specific user role access to Ardoq Discover.
+Enable the Access Discover privilege on a user role when you wish to grant users with a specific user role access to Ardoq Discover.
 It is the easiest way to manage who can access Ardoq Discover in your organization.
-Once the Discover privilege is enabled on a user role, it is not possible to disable it on specific users who have that user role.

 To grant Discover access to a specific user role: